Hackout2/repijson/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was 1 NOTE on travis :
+There were 2 NOTEs on travis :
-* new submission
+* checking CRAN incoming feasibility ...
+NOTE new submission
+* checking package dependencies ...
+NOTE
+  No repository set, so cyclic dependency check skipped

 ## Downstream dependencies